-In Astrophysics, you will apply the laws of physics to study the universe at the largest scales.
-You will study the lifecycles of stars and the formation and evolution of galaxies, including the supermassive black holes that lurk at their centers; explore the formation and evolution of the universe; and learn about the search for planets around other stars.
+In Astrophysics, you apply the laws of physics to study the universe at the largest scales.
+You study the lifecycles of stars and the formation and evolution of galaxies, including the supermassive black holes that lurk at their centers; explore the formation and evolution of the universe; and learn about the search for planets around other stars.

 About the Major

-The astrophysics major will prepare you for graduate study in astrophysics or in physics, or for careers in high-tech industries, teaching, and more.
+The Astrophysics major will prepare you for graduate study in astrophysics or in physics, or for careers in high-tech industries, teaching, and more.
 The major provides the strong background in physics and mathematics required for a deep understanding of astrophysical phenomena.

 OWU faculty are outstanding scholars and researchers — and passionate teachers.
 They will push you, challenge you, inspire you, and work with you on your own research and creative projects.

 They can even pack a 3-minute lecture with ideas, insight, and imagination.
 Check out our unique I³ lectures.

 Schimmel/Conrades Science Center